-- 6.1.
-Entries must be sent to the ARRL within 30 days after the end of the contest.
-For electronic submissions, this is determined by the date the e-mail is sent.
-For regular mail, this is determined from the postmark. - 6.2.
+6.1.
+Entries must be submitted electronically or mailed/postmarked to the ARRL within 5 days after the end of the contest.

+- 6.2.
 Logs not submitted or postmarked by the contest deadline may be classified as checklogs. - 6.3.
-Entries received at the ARRL more than 30 days after the contest submission deadline may not be included in QST listings. - 6.4.
+Entries received at the ARRL more than 15 days after the contest submission deadline may not be included in QST listings. - 6.4.
 All entries -- whether electronic or paper must include complete summary information or may be re-classified as checklogs.